mcdonagh/QoL-Utilities/README.md

 Command Format: **\/qol mm**
 Executing this command will toggle the visibility of the lines.
 No text is printed to the chat window.

+### Configuration Screen

+There are five sliders to control the percentages of the line's appearance settings.
+Three for the color values: Red, Green, and Blue.
+One for the opacity.
+And one for the line thickness.
+Each slider goes from 0 to 100, along with the corresponding input fields.

+***All five values are percentages.***

+> If you can't get the value just right via sliders, you can manually enter the desired value into the corresponding input field to the right of the slider.

+Example Settings
+> Fully opaque, red lines, covering the edges of the screen:
+> Red = 100, Green = 0, Blue = 0, Opacity = 100, Thickness = 100

+> Semi-transparent, purple, very thin lines:
+> Red = 40, Green = 0, Blue = 100, Opacity = 50, Thickness = 0.3

 <h2 id='qm'>Quiet Mode</h2>